Do Chinchillas Need Annual Vet Visits?

 Vet Visit Frequency

-Vet visits for chinchillas should not be frequent or annually setup.
-This is just unnecessary and does more harm than good.
-An animal on a healthy diet that does not exhibit any symptoms of illness does not need a vet visit.
-Vet visits induce stress which leads to physiological reactions by the animal, this in turn can actually manifest health problems.
+An animal on a healthy diet that does not exhibit any symptoms of illness does not need frequent vet visits.
+Since these can induce stress that leads to physiological reactions by the animal, this in turn can actually manifest health problems and misdiagnoses.
 If you are concerned about malocclusion, there is no preventative care for the genetic form.
 An animal with genetic malocclusion will get it no matter what feed, roughage, chew toys or care they receive.
 It is just a matter of time, thus if symptoms arise it may be time to seek a vet visit for x-rays.
+Once an animal has malo, either genetic or environmentally caused, the only ethical treatment is euthanasia.

 Here are some vet's we recommend in the Central Florida area, they both have several years experience with chinchillas: